Admissions Review

 Yield Rate

-Yield rate is the percentage of admitted students at a US college who actually accept the offer and enroll — a key metric that influences how a school manages its admissions decisions, including its preference for binding Early Decision applicants and demonstrated interest signals.
+Yield rate is the percentage of admitted students at a US college who actually accept the offer and enroll.
+It influences how a school manages admissions decisions, including its preference for binding Early Decision applicants and demonstrated interest signals.

 Acceptance Rate

-Acceptance rate is the percentage of applicants a US college admits in a given year — calculated as (students admitted) ÷ (students who applied), and one of the most-cited but most-misunderstood numbers in college admissions.
+Acceptance rate is the percentage of applicants a US college admits in a given year, calculated as (admitted students) ÷ (total applicants).
+It's the number everyone fixates on and almost nobody uses correctly.

 Admissions Officer

-An admissions officer (AO) is a US college employee whose job is to read applications, evaluate candidates, advocate for them in committee, and ultimately decide which students get admitted — usually assigned to specific geographic regions including international territories like Korea.
+An admissions officer (AO) is a US college employee who reads applications, evaluates candidates, advocates for them in committee, and decides which students get admitted.
+AOs are usually assigned to specific geographic regions, including international territories.

 International Student